 What is hypoparathyroidism?

 Hypoparathyroidism occurs when one or more of your parathyroid glands are underactive.
 You have 4 of these tiny glands.
 Each one is about the size of a pea.
-They are found in your neck, next to the thyroid gland.
+They are found in your neck, behind your thyroid gland.
 They keep the amount of calcium in your blood in a normal range.
 They also keep the levels of magnesium and phosphorus normal.
-If these glands are underactive, they don't make enough parathyroid hormone (PTH).
-This lowers the calcium level in your blood.
+If these glands are underactive, they don't make enough parathyroid hormone.
+This lowers the calcium level in your blood and increases the phosphorus levels.
+This imbalance may lead to muscle, teeth, and nerve problems.

 What causes hypoparathyroidism?

 The most common cause is injury to or removal of your parathyroid glands.
 That can happen during surgery to remove the thyroid.
 Some people are born without these glands.
-Or the glands don't work as well because of inherited diseases or for unknown reasons.
-In some people, the cells don't respond to parathyroid hormone.
-This condition is called pseudohypoparathyroidism.
-Sometimes hypoparathyroidism is caused by radiation treatments to the neck, for neck cancer.
+Or the glands don't work as well because of inherited diseases, autoimmune condition, or for unknown reasons.
+Sometimes hypoparathyroidism is caused by radiation treatments to the neck for neck cancer.

 What are symptoms of hypoparathyroidism?